akseiya/qa-works-exercise/README.md

 ### Why WDIO?

 Because I have only _reviewed_ test suites in WDIO so far.
-My impression was that of little flexibility and but a few particularly impressive advantages over pure Selenium, particularly when it comes to situations requiring extra parallelism or any other customisation in e.g. how Cucumber is run.
+My impression was that of little flexibility* and but <nobr>a few</nobr> particularly impressive advantages over pure Selenium.

+*) e.g. when it comes to situations requiring extra parallelism which means customer commands to start Cucumber.js

 ### Why all the shellscripts, do you have too much time?